-CLUB HISTORY Little Clacton Tennis Club was formed in 1948 when the staff of Whitegates Nursery in London Road, Clacton started playing on two grass courts located on the land next door owned by Graham and Stanley Horsfall.
-Employees of the Nursery had been using the Clacton Recreation Ground courts playing with workers from the Clacton Post Office but when Mr Everett, the nursery owner and tenant of the Horsfall land, offered the players space for their own courts a formal club was created.
+Little Clacton Tennis Club was formed in 1948 when the staff of Whitegates Nursery in London Road, Clacton started playing on two grass courts located on the land next door owned by Graham and Stanley Horsfall.

+Employees of the Nursery had been using the Clacton Recreation Ground courts playing with workers from the Clacton Post Office but when Mr Everett, the nursery owner and tenant of the Horsfall land, offered the players financial help and space for their own courts, a formal club was created.

 Located on land now occupied by Morrisons Supermarket on Centenary Way access was then from Everett's Corner, where for many years Sweet Peas had been a feature (aka Sweet Pea Corner).
 Entry, which was always difficult due to the blind bend, was down a single track access and into a large grass field.
 The entrance gate can still be seen but the track has now been removed.

 The club was called 'Whitegates Tennis Club' (until 1982 when 'Lawn' was added) and then became 'Little Clacton Tennis Club' in 2016.
-The first full playing season was 1949 and the subscription then was ten shillings (50 pence) although this increased to fifteen shillings two years later.
+The first full playing season was 1949 and the subscription then was seven shillings & six pence (371⁄2 pence) although this increased to ten shillings a year later.

 The fifteen founder members were:

-Bill Burwood (Secretary / Treasurer)

-Mary May

-Mary Reed

-Claudette Reed

-Pearl Forrester

-Helen Burwood

-Jean Thacker

-Grace Stock

-L. J. Everitt (Chairman)

-Bill Page

-Gordon Catchpole

-Stanley Horsfall

-Graham Horsfall

-Sidney Woods

-Donald Woods
+Bill Burwood (Secretary / Treasurer) Mary May (later Arthey) Helen Burwood Mary Reed Claudette Reed Pearl Forrester (later Catchpole) Jean Thacker Grace Stock L. J. Everitt (Chairman) Bill Page Gordon Catchpole Stanley Horsfall Graham Horsfall Sidney Woods Donald Woods

 Members were required to assist with the upkeep of the two courts and in 1962 a third one was added.